 Q. Can I take undergraduate classes as a graduate student?

 A. Yes, graduate students may take undergraduate classes.
-However, lower division (freshman and sophomore) courses numbered 1-99 can not be used for credit in graduate and credential programs.
+However, lower division (freshman and sophomore) courses numbered 1-99 cannot be used for graduate degree credit and are not included in the GPA computation.
 For additional assistance and inquires about registration in undergraduate classes, please visit the Registrar.

 Q. What is considered a passing grade for graduate students?

 A. You must complete all courses in your graduate program with grades of A, B, C or CR.
 Grades of C-, D, F, U, or NC in any course are considered to be unsatisfactory.
-Any unsatisfactory grades will remain on the program and will continue to be computed in your grade point average.
-You must petition through your academic advisor to add another course to the graduate degree program with unit value equivalent to that of the course in which the unsatisfactory grade was received.
-All students must be in clear academic standing (cumulative 3.0 GPA in graduate division) at SJSU to receive a Master's degree from this university.
+Any unsatisfactory grades will remain on the transcript and program which will continue to be computed in your grade point averages at SJSU.
+If the course with the unsatisfactory grade is a core course, you must retake the course to earn a better grade.
+If the course with the unsatisfactory grade was an elective course, you must petition through your academic advisor to add another course to the graduate degree program with the unit value equivalent to that of the course in which the unsatisfactory grade was received.
+All students must have a graduate career cumulative GPA of 3.0 or above to receive a graduate degree from this university.